Own-Data-Privateer/hoardy-web/README.md

   though, at the moment, it's rather slow since there is no built-in full-text indexing;

-  you can, however, full-text index you data by `hoardy-web mirror`ing it first and then feeding the result to an arbitrary desktop search engine, or by using `hoardy-web get` as a filter for [recoll](https://www.lesbonscomptes.com/recoll/index.html);
+  you can, however, full-text index your data by `hoardy-web mirror`ing it first and then feeding the result to an arbitrary desktop search engine, or by using `hoardy-web get` as a filter for [recoll](https://www.lesbonscomptes.com/recoll/index.html);

 - with a bit of CLI hackery, you can also make `hoardy-web stream` generate links to <http://127.0.0.1:3210/web/*/*> pages matching arbitrary criteria.